SensorLogicInc/snodar-releases/user_guides/gateway_cloud_connect_guide.md

 6. What if I want to add a SNOdar sensor to an existing Group?
     - The Mobile App will default to the last Group `Cloud Mobile Link` that was created.
     - To change this and register a new SNOdar to an existing Group or newly created Group, select the new Group as your `Active Key/Group`.
-This Group will now be the default under the `Cloud Mobile Link` setting and will also have a Green :heavy_check_mark: next to it in the `Active Key/Group` list.
+This Group will now be the default under the `Cloud Mobile Link` setting and will also have a Green &#10004; next to it in the `Active Key/Group` list.
     - To do this from the beginning, go to the main `Settings` of the Mobile App using the Hamburger Menu in the top right-hand corner.
       - Select `Cloud Mobile Link` to activate the dropdown menu.
       - Click on the `Active Key/Group` dropdown.
       - Choose the desired Group / API Key pair for the currently connected SNOdar that requires provisioning.

 ![](images/mobile_link_choose.PNG)